dougeby/IntuneDocs/intune/android-kiosk-enroll.md

 3. Choose **Create** to save the profile.

 ### Create a device group

+You can target apps and policies to either assigned or dynamic device groups.
+You can configure dynamic AAD device groups to automatically populate devices that are enrolled with a particular enrollment profile by following these steps:

 1. Go to the [Intune portal]() and choose **Groups** > **All groups** > **New group**.
 2. In the **Group** blade, fill out the required fields as follows: